-The process of buying cryptocurrency is still somewhat unclear for a lot of people.
-It’s not a stock or a traditional investment.
-For most people in the U.S., Coinbase would be the easiest option to buy cryptocurrency, such as Bitcoins, Ethereum, or Litecoin.
-After verifying the account, the investor can add a number of payment methods, including credit or debit cards, U.S. bank accounts, or even wire transfers of funds.
+The process for buying cryptocurrency is still unclear to most.
+The reason is, it’s not a stock or traditional investment.
+For most people in the U.S., Coinbase is the easiest option to buy cryptocurrency.
+This includes the ever popular Bitcoins, as well as Ethereum and Litecoin.
+An investor can verify the account and add a number of payment methods.
+This includes credit or debit cards, U.S. bank accounts and also wire transfers of funds.

 Tax-Treatment of Buying Cryptocurrency with Non-Retirement Funds